Quantum Altermagnetic Instability in Disordered Metals: Nonlinear -model approach to disorder

 and the fields $B$ can be written in turn in the spin space as $B=S_0\,\sigma_0+\sigma_i\,S_i$.
-Let us remember that the fields $S_0$ and $S_i$ are still matrices in the replica space ($(\alpha\,\beta)$ indices) and in spin space ($(\mu\,\nu)$ indices).
-These fields will be the low energy, long wavelength fields that represent the charge and spin diffusons in the diffusive limit.
+Let us remember that the fields $S_0$ and $S_i$ are still matrices in the replica space ($(\alpha\,\beta)$ indices) and in spin space ($(\mu,\,\nu)$ indices).
+These fields will be the low-energy, long-wavelength fields that represent the charge and spin diffusons in the diffusive limit.
+Expanding Eq.~(\ref{replicaaction2}) in powers of $S_0$ and $S_i$ up to second order, we proceed to construct the effective theory of the hydrodynamic modes that couple to the fields $m_3$ and $n_3$.
+The next section is devoted to the computation of the effective propagators $D_{ij}(\omega,\bm q)$ for the spin diffusons $S_i$, using the Bethe-Salpeter formalism\cite{altland06}.

-Expanding Eq.(\ref{replicaaction}) in powers of $S_0$ and $S_i$ up to second order, we proceed to construct the effective theory of the hydrodynamic modes that couple to the fields $m_3$ and $n_3$.
-The next section is devoted to the computation of the effective propagators $D_{ij}(\omega,\bm q)$ for the spin diffusons $S_i$, using the Bethe-Salpeter formalism.
 As a final comment, we will assume that the replica symmetry holds, so all diffusons and fields, viewed as matrices in the replica space, are diagonal, so they scale with $N$, and it is straightforward to take the replica limit $N\to0$.